MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cppwinrt-winui-3.md

 This article walks you through creating a templated XAML control for WinUI 3 with C++/WinRT.
 Templated controls inherit from **Microsoft.UI.Xaml.Controls.Control** and have visual structure and visual behavior that can be customized using XAML control templates.
 This article describes the same scenario as the article [XAML custom (templated) controls with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/xaml-cust-ctrl) but has been adapted to use WinUI 3.

+## Prerequisites

+1. Set up your development environment and install the latest Windows App SDK VSIX from [Install developer tools](../../windows-app-sdk/set-up-your-development-environment.md#4-install-the-windows-app-sdk-extension-for-visual-studio).
-Before following the steps in this article, you should make sure your development environment is configured to create WinUI 3 apps.
-For setup information, see [Get started with WinUI 3 for desktop apps](./create-your-first-winui3-app.md).
-You will also need to download and install the latest version of the [C++/WinRT Visual Studio Extension (VSIX)](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) from the [Visual Studio Marketplace](https://marketplace.visualstudio.com).
+2. Download and install the latest version of the [C++/WinRT Visual Studio Extension (VSIX)](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264)
+3. Follow the instructions on how to [create a new project that uses the Windows App SDK](create-your-first-winui3-app.md).

 ## Create a Blank App (BgLabelControlApp)